Why Hire Us?

 2. We Hear What You Have to Say

 We know that people come to us during a tough time and we never take that for granted.
 Beginning with your free, initial consultation and until your case is resolved, we will take the time to get to know you and what’s important to you.
 It is how we define ourselves and how we stand out from the rest.
 If keeping your driver’s license is essential to maintaining your job, that will be our priority.
-If you are concerned that a conviction will limit your future job prospects, we will fight to keep it off your record.
+If you are concerned that a criminal conviction will limit your future job prospects, we will fight to keep it off your record.
 Finally, if you were falsely accused, you can be sure that a passionate defense attorney will be by your side, fighting to prove your innocence.

 3. Our Courtroom Skill and Record of Excellence

 Cincinnati criminal defense attorney Brad Groene has proven himself in court time and again.
 We know how cases work in practice across Ohio and throughout Northern Kentucky and how prosecutors operate.
 We understand what it takes to succeed in front of judges and juries and our results speak for themselves.